 pregnancy.
 You might also take medicines during pregnancy.

-If you are thinking about having a heart valve replaced before you get pregnant, you will have a choice of the type of heart valve you will get.
+You are thinking about having a heart valve replaced before you get pregnant.
+You will have a choice of the type of heart valve you will get.
 The heart valve type you choose may depend on whether you plan to get pregnant in the future.

 Treatments for a valve problem during pregnancy depend on the type of valve problem and how bad it is.

 Medicine choices might include medicines that flush excess fluid out of the body

 (diuretics) and medicines to relax and expand the blood vessels.